method5/method5/upgrade.md

 9.2.0 --> 9.2.2: Bug fixes and simpler installation.
 -------------------------------------

-1. Run these files, on the master server, to install new packages: code/m5_pkg.pck and code/method5_admin.pck.

-2. Replace all the .md documentation files in the top directory with the latest files.
+1. Replace all the .md documentation files in the top directory with the latest files.

-3. Run this command on the master server, as SYS:
+2. Run this command on the master server, as SYS:

 	create or replace procedure sys.get_method5_hashes
 	--Purpose: Method5 administrators need access to the password hashes.